Diana Zuckerman, PhD, National Center for Health Research

 These safeguards will help reduce your child’s exposure, but if they are playing on one of these fields or playgrounds for hours every week, there is still reason for concern.

-That’s why our Center has testified before the Washington, D.C.
-City Council and the Maryland Senate and House of Delegates and why we are working with parents across the country who seek our help in convincing their communities to choose grass and avoid artificial turf.
+There is growing evidence that all artificial fields and playgrounds are made with materials that can be dangerous for children and adults.
+Our Center has testified before the Washington, D.C.
+City Council, the Maryland House and Senate, and many local legislative bodies, working with parents across the country who seek our help in convincing their communities to choose grass and avoid artificial turf whenever possible.